-Database Expert Data Browse the data source for the tab (Note: to edit the alias for a table, select th les you want to add. press the F2 key) Available Data Sources: Selected Tables: My connections ...no items found Create New Connection Access/Excel (DAO) ADO.NET (XML) Database Files Java Beans Connectivit JDBC (JNDI) ODBC (RDO) ODBC (RDO) OLAP OLAP OLE DB (ADO) Salesforce.com Universes Ill >>> OK Cancel Help
+Database Expert Data Browse the data source for the tabl (Note: to edit the alias for a table, select the press the F2 key) Available Data Sources: es you want to add. e table in the 'Selected Tables' tree and click on it of Selected Tables: Create New Connection → Access/Excel (DAO) → ADO.NET (XML) → Database Files → Java Beans Connectivit → JDBC (JNDI) → ODBC (RDO) → OLE DB (ADO) → OLE DB (ADO) → Salesforce.com → SAP BW MDX Query → SAP BW MDX Query → SAP Operational Data 5 ↓ AP Operational Data 5 ↓ AP Operational Da OK Cancel Help

 - Access/Excel (DAO) Allows a direct connection to MS Access and other files using Microsoft's Data Access Objects and not ODBC - ADO.NET (XML) Connects to ADO.NET datasets and also support connecting to DLL's that return datasets - Database Files Use this option to connect directly to PC data files that can be accessed through a physical file location from the C: drive or other mapped network drive.
 This option connects to Access, Paradox, Btrieve, DBase and Foxpro - JDBC (JNDI) Java Database Connectivity (JDBC) enables a connection to databases that require Java only connections.
-In most cases this connection is usefull when Crystal Reports is embedded in a Java application. - ODBC (RDO) The ODBC/RDO (Open Database Connectivity/Remote Data Objects) folder is typically used for server-based databases like Oracle, Sybase, Informix, and MS-SQL Server - OLAP Use this option when creating reports using On-Line Analytical Processing data sources - OLE DB (ADO) This is a Microsoft data connection similar to ODBC in its concept and requires the use of an OLE DB provider, which is similar to an ODBC driver - Salesforce.com Use this connection to create reports for data stored in Salesforce.com accounts.
+In most cases this connection is useful when Crystal Reports is embedded in a Java application. - ODBC (RDO) The ODBC/RDO (Open Database Connectivity/Remote Data Objects) folder is typically used for server-based databases like Oracle, Sybase, Informix, and MS-SQL Server - OLAP Use this option when creating reports using On-Line Analytical Processing data sources - OLE DB (ADO) This is a Microsoft data connection similar to ODBC in its concept and requires the use of an OLE DB provider, which is similar to an ODBC driver - Salesforce.com Use this connection to create reports for data stored in Salesforce.com accounts.
 This connection requires an internet connection and proper user credentials for the Salesforce.com account. - Universes You can create a report from a Business Objects universe.
 Crystal Reports lets you select a universe and design a query from it using a tool called the Business Objects Query Panel - XML and Web Services Allows reports to be created from an XML data source file or from an XML Web Service - More Data Sources This option allows access to other data sources using native drivers and is dependant on the options selected as part of the installation process

 NOTE: You may be asked for the Install CD if the driver was not installed for the database you have selected.
-In Crystal Reports 2008, not all drivers are installed by default.
+In Crystal Reports 2016, not all drivers are installed by default.
 If you see this message and do not have the CD, contact your system administrator.